box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

  (`member_left_channel`) or joining (`member_joined_channel`) the channel.
 * `channel`: The channel ID, which will be used as the Box group name.
-* `userId`: The ID of the user, to look up their profile email which will bind to their user profile in Box.
+* `userId`: The ID of the user, to look up their profile email which will bind to a user profile in Box that uses the same email.

 The process function then fetches the profile of the user by calling `getSlackUser`, and once obtained that user profile is sent to the `processUser` function to add or remove them from the Box group.

-If the payload is a slash command, denoted by `data.command` being set to `/boxadd`, the content of the command that denotes the Box ID and whether it's a file or folder, such as `file 1234`, is extracted and pulled apart.
+If the payload is a slash command, denoted by `data.command` being set to `/boxadd`, the content of the command that represents the Box ID and whether it's a file or folder, such as `file 1234`, is extracted and split to get the individual values.
 Those values are validated for proper content.

 Once validated, the profile of the Slack user is obtained to get the email, then the user profile is sent to `processContent` to collaborate the Box